apollographql/subscriptions-transport-ws/README.md

   * `host?: string` - server host
   * `port?: number` - server port
   * `path?: string` - endpoint path

+- `socketServer: {WebSocket.Server}` : a configured server if you need more control.
+Can be used for integration testing with in-memory WebSocket implementation.

 ## How it works?

 * For GraphQL WebSocket protocol docs, [click here](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md)